JunfengChen-robotics/MultiRoboLearn/README.md

 **Test mode in both simulation and real world for multi-dqn algorithm**

+**Note:** The whole structure of this framework and tranining process and test process can be obtained in this [**vedio**](https://github.com/JunfengChen-robotics/MultiRoboLearn/blob/main/MultiRoboLearn.mp4).

 # Main Features
 - It mainly focus on multi-robot system.
 It provides the community with an open-source framework for MADRL simulations and their corresponding deployment on real robots.
 - It can be used in continous and discrete action space